Ever been stuck at home and wondered what activity you can do with your toddler?

 Toddlers love to recognize their family members at social gatherings.
 Open a photo album and show them pictures of their family and close friends!

-You can easily create your own photo book with Blurb.
+You can easily create your own photo book with Walgreens.
 My kids still love looking through the ones we made several years ago.

 This is a great way to help children learn faces and find a connection with family members they don’t see as often.